MicrosoftDocs/power-platform/power-platform/guidance/expressroute/things-to-consider.md

 United States, where it meets US Government specific regulations and certifications, as well as protocols to meet those requirements.

-A video describing how Power Platform is available with Sovereign clouds is available in the session “Sovereign Clouds with Marty Carreras”
+Watch this video describing how Microsoft Power Platform is available with Sovereign clouds: [Video: Sovereign Clouds with Marty Carreras](https://www.youtube.com/watch?v=DMg3uQ5EFLI).

 When you are considering using sovereign cloud environments, you must consider what limitations exist, as not all of the features are available when compared